kabanero-io/kabanero-foundation/scripts/README.md

 1. Download [appsody](https://github.com/appsody/appsody/releases)
 2. Add the kabanero collection repository to appsody `appsody repo add kabanero https://github.com/kabanero-io/collections/releases/download/v0.1.2/kabanero-index.yaml`
-3. Initialize a java microprofile project `appsody init kabanero/java-microprofile
+3. Initialize a java microprofile project `appsody init kabanero/java-microprofile`
-4. Push to the project to your github repository
+4. Push the project to your github repository

 Create a Persistent Volume for the tekton pipeline to use.
 A sample hostPath `pv.yaml` is provided.
 ```